nunobrum/spicelib/README.md

   * Adding file_search.py containing utility functions for searching files
   * Adding windows_short_names.py containing a code to get the 8.3 Windows short names.
 * Version 1.1.0
-  * First usable version of a LTspice to Qspice schematic converter.
+  * First usable version of a LTspice to QSPICE schematic converter.
 * Version 1.0.4
   * Adding the missing the asc_to_qsch_data.xml to the package
   * Adding a MANIFEST.in to the project